eugeniafeng/HangSpot/README.md

 * User can register a new account
 * User can login/logout
-* User can invite friends to a group
+* User can create a group with friends
-* User can join existing group
 * User can view a list of groups they are in
+* User can enter location
-* User can calculate central location once all friends have joined
+* User can calculate and view central location once all friends have joined
+* User can view a map of friends locations
-* User can select a location within a radius of the central location
+* User can select locations within a radius of the central location
+* User can view a list of location candidates selected by friends
 * User can rank all selected locations
 * User can view the final location

 **Optional Nice-to-have Stories**

 * User can set a radius around the central location or remove it
-* User can select multiple locations near the central location
 * User can view and select from suggested locations
-* User can search for a location
 * User can chat within the group
+* User can choose from certain categories of locations
+* User can delete locations they have added from the candidates
+* User can add a caption for each location candidate
 * User can export the final location into maps app to navigate there
+* User can opt to use location services
 * User can select to calculate the central location based on commute time/mode of transportation
+* User can search for location
+* User can add/remove people from a group
+* User can invite/accept or decline invite in groups
 * User can opt for a randomized location selection rather than the voting system
 * User can use the voting-based decision making for restaurants
+* User can view rating of location
+* User can set a time limit on each status
+* User can rate the final location and leave a review

 ### 2. Screen Archetypes